kwgt/wavspa/README.md

   <dt>-r, --frequency-range=LO,HI</dt>
   <dd>specify the frequency band show on the output PNG (upper limit to "HI", and lower limit to "LO").<dd>

+  <dt>-g, --frequency-grid=BASIS,STEP</dt>
+  <dd>specify frequency grid settings. basis frequency to "BASIS" and step value to "STEP".
+"STEP" is evaluated as a ratio for neighbor grid when the scale mode is LOGSCALE, and as a difference for neighbor grid when LINEARSCALE.</dd>

   <dt>-m, --scale=mode</dt>
   <dd>specify the mode of grid scale in vertical direction of th output PNG. you can specify one of "LOGSCALE" or "LINEARSCALE" (default is "LOGSCALE").</dd>